DaBluLite/Cyan/README.md

-# Monasti
+# Cyan
 Sleek and Ultra performant BetterDiscord Theme

-Monasti is a simple theme that uses a material-ish design and reuses the Discord background color variables, not the colors:
+Cyan is a sleek theme that aims to be performant, customizable and nice to the eyes.
-`--background-primary`
-`--background-secondary`
-`--background-tertiary`
-`--background-floating`

 # Special thanks to:
 * [@ObjectiveSlayer](https://github.com/ObjectiveSlayer)/carrot#8812
 * [@maenDisease](https://github.com/maenDisease)/Disease#3749